-The 2005 Bonds and all Bonds issued under the General Resolution are limited obligations of the Corporation, secured by and payable from the "Pledged Assets."
-Under the General Resolution, Pledged Assets securing the Bonds are:
+The 2006 Bonds and all Bonds issued under the General Resolution are limited obligations of the Corporation, secured by and payable from the "Pledged Assets."
+Under the General Resolution, Pledged Assets securing the Bonds Outstanding are:

-- Guaranteed Loans pledged under the General Resolution.
-See "EXPECTED APPLICATION OF 2005 BOND PROCEEDS."
-Each Guaranteed Loan is to be insured or guaranteed and reinsured as described herein. - Interest payments with respect to Guaranteed Loans made by or on behalf of borrowers. - All amounts received in respect of payment of principal on Guaranteed Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, and proceeds from the guarantee, or from the sale, assignment or other disposition of Guaranteed Loans. - Any applicable "Special Allowance Payments" authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - Any applicable "Interest Subsidy Payments" payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - Any moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund) and any and all other real or personal property of every name and nature held from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.
+- Guaranteed Loans acquired using funds made available and pledged pursuant to the General Resolution.
+See "EXPECTED APPLICATION OF 2006 BOND PROCEEDS."
+Each Guaranteed Loan is to be insured or guaranteed and reinsured as described herein. - Interest payments with respect to Guaranteed Loans made by or on behalf of borrowers. - All amounts received in respect of payment of principal on Guaranteed Loans, including scheduled, delinquent and advance payments, payouts or prepayments, and proceeds from the guarantee, or from the sale, assignment or other disposition of Guaranteed Loans. - Any applicable "Special Allowance Payments" authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act, subject to recapture of excess interest on certain Guaranteed Loans, or any similar allowances authorized from time to time by federal law or regulation. - Any applicable "Interest Subsidy Payments" payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - Any moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund) and any and all other real or personal property of every name and nature held from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.